"

 In this chapter, we learned that:

-• Personal responsibility refers to an individual’s willingness to be accountable for what they feel, think, and behave.
-Part of being a successful coworker is taking responsibility for your behaviors, communication, and task achievement in the workplace.
+• Personal responsibility refers to an individual’s willingness to be accountable for what they feel, think, and do.
+Part of being a successful coworker is taking responsibility for your behaviours, communication, and task achievement in the workplace.

 • Ethics is defined as a set of values that define right and wrong.